Monday, January 21, 2019

 FAMILY FRIENDLY SERVICE OPPORTUNITY (Participants who are under 18 are required to have a parent or guardian participate with them.)
 Volunteers will meet with representatives from A-SPAN and Marymount University to briefly learn about homelessness in Arlington.
 Volunteers will prepare bagged meals for A-SPAN’s clients and participate in a hands-on art as social action project.
 FILLED AS OF 12/6.

 FAMILY FRIENDLY SERVICE OPPORTUNITY (Participants who are 18 and under are required to have a parent participate with them.)
-Culpepper Garden volunteers will remove invasive species outdoors on the property, take down and put away Christmas decorations and play Bingo with residents.
+Culpepper Garden volunteers will remove invasive species outdoors on the property.
+FILLED AS OF 1/4.

 FAMILY FRIENDLY SERVICE OPPORTUNITY (Participants who are 18 and under are required to have a parent participate with them.)
 Join fellow EcoAction Arlington volunteers and community members in cleaning trash and debris from Four Mile Run Stream, throughout Barcroft Park, and along Four Mile Run Drive.
 Help keep one of Arlington's favorite neighborhood areas, and our largest stream watershed, trash free!
 Please dress for the weather (waterproof shoes if you plan to go into the stream) and bring a reusable water bottle.

 Volunteers will assist with a legal clinic for low income immigrants, who are applying for immigration benefits.
 Volunteers will be trained on site for that evening’s clinic.(Volunteers must be at least 18 or over to participate in this training.)
 Please note that this service project will be held on Tuesday, January 22 from 5:30pm - 8:00pm at Arlington Free Clinic, 2921 11th Street South Arlington, VA 22204.